-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status efficiently used by CP to disseminate and share relevant information. b.
-The RB participates in most relevant networks to share information.
-4.7 (107) Human and organizational factors (HOF) a.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 4.7 (107) Human and organizational factors (HOF) a.
 There is a need to further develop human resource capacity and competence across all organizations in the field of nuclear safety.
-National organisatio ns xCNS a.1.
-Recently the RB staffing (both NIV and KFD) has been strengthened and the staff receives dedicated training.
-The common project 'lessons learned Fukushima' and the self-assessment for the IRRS will promote the knowledge throughout the whole organisation of the RB.
-The new RB, the ANVS (refer to section 4.0.a.2) will re-assess HOF (including resources, competence management, training & qualifications).
+National organi- sations xCNS a.1.
+Recently the RB staffing has been strengthened and the staff receives dedicated training.
+The common project 'lessons learned Fukushima' and the self-assessment for the IRRS will promote the knowledge throughout the whole organisation of the RB. a.1.
+Completed.
+The ANVS (refer to section 4.0.a) has reassessed its resources and increased its staff.
 This is also an IRRS recommendation. a.2.
 Licensee EPZ is in the process of further enlarging HR capacity and competence since the signing of the Covenant that allows Borssele to operate till 2034.
 As of November 2012, the NPP organisation has about 75 fte more than the organizational chart lists.
-This surplus is in initial training and/or in knowledge transfer phase.
-Ongoing.
-As of October 2014 the surplus is about 52 FTE.
-This capacity is dedicated to projects, knowledge transfer and education. b.
+This surplus is in initial training and/or in knowledge transfer phase. a.2.
+Completed.
+Investment in staff for large projects and for replacement, leadership and organization was the focus in 2015-2017 and is a continued practice. b.
 Governmental level commitment is needed to ensure a long-term approach is developed for capacity building. b.
-The long-term approach (capacity plan) will be evaluated in the IRRS self-assessment and mission.
+The long-term approach (capacity plan) will be evaluated in the IRRS self-assessment and mission. b.
 Completed.
-Recommendation IRRS is to re-evaluate resources, refer to a.1.
+Recommendation IRRS to re-evaluate resources has been implemented, refer to a.1. c.

-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status c.
 Collaborative work is needed in the area of improving and assessing HOF, including safety culture c.1.
+The ANVS is involved in OECD working group 'OECD/NEA WG HOF' . c.1.
+Completed (continued practice).
+ANVS uses the OECD/NEA Green Booklet "Safety Culture of an Effective Regulatory Body" as its compass for further

-The KFD is involved in OECD working group 'OECD/NEA WG HOF'.c.2.
-Licensee EPZ: HOF has been a focus point Practice continued Continued practice. at Borssele NPP already for several years.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 developing its own safety culture.
+ANVS recently joined the OECD/NEA WG SCRB c.2.
+Licensee EPZ: HOF has been a focus point c.2.
+Continued practice. at Borssele NPP already for several years.
 INPO guides and practices (e.g. AP928, AP913) are introduced to improve on work management and preparation.
 Also a loop flow simulator is in development to practice worker and supervisor skills and behaviours.
 HOF are an explicit part of WANO Peer Reviews.
 The Borssele NPP had a WANO Peer Review last September-October (2012).
 In September 2014 there was an OSART mission with modules on Corporate and Safety Culture.
-Findings of the mission will be input for improvements.
-OSART reports will be published.
-Also refer to item d.2. below. d.
+Findings of the mission were input for improvements.
+OSART and OSART FU reports were/are published.
+Also refer to item a.2 above and d.2. below. d.
 The role of sub-contractors may be important; can they be harnessed quickly? d.1.
-The RB makes use of foreign TSOs.
-Practice continued One of the future actions of KFD (RB inspectorate) is to have TSO-support during the accident itself.
-In progress
+The RB makes use of foreign TSOs. d.1.
+Continued practice One of the future actions of the RB is to have TSO-support during the accident itself.
+Completed by compilation of power plant information needed for the TSO support.